4Q-s-r-o/signature/README.md

 // IMPORT PACKAGE
 import 'package:signature/signature.dart';

 // INITIALIZE.
-RESULT IS A WIDGET, SO IT CAN BE DIRECTLY USED IN YOUR WIDGET TREE var _signatureCanvas = Signature(
+RESULT IS A WIDGET, SO IT CAN BE DIRECTLY USED IN BUILD METHOD var _signatureCanvas = Signature(
   width: 300,
   height: 300,